s-shifat/Automation-Scripts/Buet15-Spoken-English/README.md

   3. Optional: A ***Folder*** in your google drive to organize and maintain easily.
 If you use this folder then keep the files mentioned in 1. and 2. in this folder.

 ### How to activate?
+You can Either follow the steps mentioned below or follow [this video tutorial](https://youtu.be/i7Bw1Acr7MQ)
   1. Open the spreadsheet I mention earlier.

   2. Now from the ribbon go to `Tools` > `Script editor`.
 This will open an editor in a new tab.